Twibes/FinalProject/README.md

 We have several functionalities that we intend to implement in Twibes in the near future:
 <br>

+* Adding support for other social media
+* Functionality to connect Premium users with therapists

 *Need to add more points here*
 <br>